 You've got a wedding industry business.
 Maybe you're a wedding planner, wedding photographer, or wedding florist.
 You've been working your butt off serving your customers, but you can't keep going at this pace forever.
 Instead of working with all the clients, you want to find your niche in the wedding industry.
 Inside the article, I'm sharing 5 steps for niching down (so you can start calling in the clients you *really* want).

-You've probably listened to a ton of podcasts (or Clubhouse rooms) on how to find your niche in the wedding industry.
+You've probably listened to a ton of podcasts on how to find your niche in the wedding industry.
 There's lots of great advice out there, but I wanted to create an easy resource you can use to uncover your niche and keep your business moving.
-You don't have a lot of time to waste (you've got clients to serve and money to make!)–so I'm going to get right into this article.
+You don't have much time to waste (you've got clients to serve and money to make!)–so I will get right into this article.

-In order to niche down in your wedding industry business, you need to ask and answer the five questions I'm going to share with you.
-Grab a pen, a piece of paper and take some notes – and then take action on these questions.
+To niche down your wedding industry business, you need to ask and answer the five questions I will share with you.
+Grab a pen, and a piece of paper and take some notes – and then take action on these questions.

 What do you want to be known for in the wedding industry?

-The first question you need to ask yourself as you explore your wedding industry niche is… what do you want to be known for?
-When you fast forward to your business in the future (this is such a fun thing to do btw), what does your business look like and who are you *really* serving?
+The first question you must ask yourself as you explore your wedding industry niche is… what do you want to be known for?
+When you fast forward to your business in the future (this is such a fun thing to do, btw), what does your business look like, and who are you *really* serving?

 What kind of weddings really trip your trigger?

-While I teach that your business exists to serve your customers, and everything you do in your business *needs* to be customer-focused, in order to niche down well we need to put you first.
+While I teach that your business exists to serve your customers, and everything you do in your business *needs* to be customer-focused, to niche down well, we need to put you first.
 What do you REALLY want when it comes to your business and your career.
 What do you want to be known for?

-Once you know the answer to this question, you can start weeding out clients that don't align with your vision (and thereby start calling in clients who do).
+Once you know the answer to this question, you can start weeding out clients who don't align with your vision (and thereby start calling in clients who do).

 Where do you want to work when it comes to weddings?